amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 to different people writing tests and be sure that all of them are using the same framework.

-To end this article, keep in mind that, because Selenium is such a complex and volatile tool, we need to have a real, proper architecture behind our UI tests.
+To end this article, keep in mind that, because Selenium is such a complex and volatile tool, we must have a real, proper architecture behind our UI tests.
 If you simply start writing procedural code to fetch elements and make some assertions, then your tests will most likely end up always being skipped because nobody will have the nerves to fix and/or stabilize them.